Leverage Trading is your go-to source for trading the financial markets with leverage. Start learning and join our community of traders!

 Liquidation

 Liquidation occurs after you get margin called and the market keeps going against you.
-Liquidation in leverage trading means that your position will get closed out and liquidated.
+Liquidation in means that your position will get closed out and liquidated.
 Your position will close out in a loss and all your margin capital will be lost.

 This is the worst-case scenario for any trader or investor and should be avoided.
 Liquidations happen when a trader loses control over the liquidation price and of the position either due to a lack of experience in how leveraged trading works or because of some other error in trade management.